 Maybe it’s because your claim was “insufficiently documented” or because, apparently, “water damage from a pipe bursting isn’t covered unless it happens during a solar eclipse.”
 What?
 You just wanted your roof fixed, not a lecture on policy loopholes.
 Now what?

-Well, if you find yourself in this not-so-dreamy scenario, don’t panic.
+If you find yourself in this not-so-dreamy scenario, don’t panic.
 Insurance companies might seem like Goliath in this situation, but you, my friend, have the slingshot of knowledge and determination.

 You can appeal, and the odds aren’t as bad as you think.
 Let’s break down how to fight back when an insurance claim is denied, and maybe—just maybe—get that claim paid out in full.